letsrockit/public/r2xpbnq-web-application-engineer-senior.md

-## Web Applications Engineer (Senior)
+## Frontend Engineer (Senior, Angular)
 #### Redwood City, CA

-### Quick Summary
-Would you like to work at a fast-growing startup, living at the intersection of artificial intelligence, behavioral science, and cutting-edge design?
-We’re at the heart of a transformation occurring at the world’s leading organizations, leveraging real-time people data to create highly-engaged employees and thriving organizations.
-The company has quickly emerged as a leader in the large and growing market for organizational effectiveness software.
-We have an extraordinary team passionate about our mission to help people be happier and more successful at work.
-The leadership team has a strong record of success of founding and growing innovative high-tech companies.
-We empower some of the world’s leading brands like United Airlines, FICO, and Nest create environments where their employees can thrive through a unique combination of:
-+ Highly-scalable, real-time analytics platform
-+ World-class design and user experience
-+ Sophisticated artificial intelligence
-+ Deep organizational development science
-+  Strong commitment to customer success
-If working with smart, fun people as part of a fast-growing, revolutionary Bay Area startup sounds good to you.
-Come be a part of the team helping over 100 organizations give voice to their employees and enable real, positive change.

-### Job Description
+### Overview
-We are looking for a senior web applications engineer to join our engineering team.
-Your primary responsibility is to help architect, design and implement key frontend components of our real-time employee engagement platform, including the application tier and the browser.
+We are looking for a web applications engineer to join our engineering team.
+Your primary responsibility is to help architect, design, and implement key frontend components of our real-time employee engagement platform including the application tier and the browser.

-### Qualifications
+### What you’ll do
-+ expertise in Node.js and application frameworks such as Express
++	Work with cutting-edge frontend technologies in developing a highly interactive web application
++	Key in revolutionizing HR software to make it user friendly, performant, and aesthetically pleasing
++	Solve complex data problems and think of best ways to present these to users
++	Train and mentor junior engineers
++	Be pragmatic: Handling multiple projects at the same time is a daily occurrence, you must be able to assess tradeoffs in an efficient manner and handle deliverables on short deadlines
++	Strive for innovation: Continuous learning is essential to this role; you are encouraged to add to our institutional knowledge and find ways to incorporate the latest and the greatest in our system
++	Be a team player: Everything happens within a team; you will have the opportunity to work with domain experts (understand domains and users), product managers (define roadmaps and scopes), and the broader engineering team (creates infrastructures and features essential for our models)
++	Be ready to have fun:  Love to be competitive?
+We have friendly foosball competitions.
+Love to dress up for Halloween?
+We hold costume contests.
+Love running and need a buddy (or buddies)?
+We participate in relay races.
+Love to improve your public speaking skills?
+Join Toastmasters.
+We have got YOU covered.

+### What we look for
++	5+ years of experience as a Frontend Engineer building highly interactive, user-friendly web applications
-+ proficiency with JavaScript and asynchronous programming with its quirks and workarounds
++	Proficiency with JavaScript and asynchronous programming with its quirks and workarounds
-+ solid understanding of HTML5, CSS and cross browser compatibility issues
++	Deep understanding of HTML5, CSS3 and cross-browser compatibility issues
-+ knowledge of web application security and vulnerabilities (such as the OWASP top 10 list)
-+ strong in Computer Science fundamentals
++	Strong Computer Science fundamentals
-+ experience working with REST based API services
-+ working knowledge with AngularJS is highly desirable
-+ quick learner
-+ team player
-+ positive attitude
 +	BS in CS or related fields
-+ 3+ years of experience building highly interactive, data-driven web applications
++	Experience working with REST-based API services
++	Self starter
++	Team player
++	Positive attitude

+### Bonus points
++	Working knowledge of Node.js and application frameworks such as Express
++	Knowledge of web application security and vulnerabilities (such as the OWASP top 10 list)
++	AngularJS (multiple versions)
++	Worked on large scalable systems

+### Perks
++	5-star Glassdoor rating
++	LinkedIn Top 50 Startups 2017
++	Catered lunches at our offices
++	MacBook Pro or Air
++	Free premium snacks and drinks
++	Ergonomic and height-adjustable workstations
++	Flexible work arrangements
++	Very competitive compensation and benefits package
++	Opportunity to learn from a dedicated team and strong leadership
++	Dynamic, rapidly growing company, focused on helping organizations thrive

 [<img src='https://dabuttonfactory.com/button.png?t=Learn+More&f=Calibri-Bold&ts=24&tc=fff&hp=20&vp=8&c=5&bgt=unicolored&bgc=29aafe'>](https://letsrockit.co/job/r2xpbnq-web-application-engineer-senior)